 ii) Innovativeness and initiative (ingenuity and creativity to evolve new ideas and concepts, and handle unusual situations; ability to recognize what needs to be done and organize things on the own to get started).

-Very poor Mod erate - Very good 1 2 3 4 5 6 7 8 9 10
+Very poor 3 4 Moderate Very good 1 2 3 3 4 5 6 8 9 10

 iii) Sense of responsibility (commitment to institutional goals; exhibiting accountability for the assignments taken up).